H-1B1 Visa — Approved for Chilean and Singaporean Professionals

 Who Qualifies for an H-1B1?

-• Job offer in a specialty occupation requiring at least a bachelor's degree
+• Job offer from a U.S. employer in a specialty occupation requiring a U.S. bachelor's degree or equivalent in a directly related specific specialty

 Process